Evercore profit doubles on solid investment banking growth

 Evercore, founded as a merger and asset management firm in 1996 by former U.S. deputy treasury secretary Roger Altman, has been aggressively hiring senior bankers as it looks to grab a bigger slice of the financial advisory business in a tough M&A market.

-The New York-based bank said it hired six senior managing directors to its advisory business, and in January promoted three others internally.
+The New York-based bank said it hired six senior managing directors to its advisory business and promoted three internally during the quarter.

 The boutique investment bank's net income rose to $35.3 million, or 81 cents per share, for the fourth quarter ended December 31, from $14.1 million, or 32 cents per share, a year earlier.